JohnCarra/NessusScanner/README.md

 Since this is at the time of writing April, 2023, it would be good to simply uninstall this application.

-Another thing we can do is update our other indivual applications installed onto this system.
+Another thing we can do is update our other individual applications installed onto this system.

 So lets remediate this and run another scan.